porridgewithraisins/e2ee.js/README.md

 npm run --silent test:browser:gen
 ```

 and paste the JS it generates into the browser's console.
+Wait for the promise to resolve, and you should see the test results.

 ### Expected behaviour (as of June 2023)